awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

 #   the default is 1800 seconds (30 minutes).
 #   Note that the maximum amount of time that all scripts must finish executing
 #   for each individual deployment lifecycle event is 3600 seconds (1 hour).
-#   Otherwise, the deployment will stop and AWS CodeDeploy will consider the deployment
+#   Otherwise, the deployment will stop and CodeDeploy will consider the deployment
 #   to have failed to the Amazon EC2 instance.
 Make sure that the total number of seconds
 #   that are specified in "timeout" for all scripts in each individual deployment
 #   lifecycle event does not exceed a combined 3600 seconds (1 hour).